 In Harlingen the Minerva is moored in ‘t Dokje.
 Next to Haven Harlingen station.
 You can park near the ship for loading and unloading.
 After that, the car can go to a (paid) parking lot at the Westerzeedijk.

 The Minerva wil be moored in the port of Oudeschild, a fishermens harbour.
 Most of the time near the tuktuk-shop.

 The Willem Jacob and Minerva will be moored in the marina of Vlieland, at the southeastern part with the other charter ships.
 When crowded, it is possible that you have to cross the forward decks of a couple of ships.
 Make sure, that you take the right row of ships.

 The village/ferry is approximately 1.5 kilometers to the east.

 The ships are usually docked on one of the two wooden piers in the harbor of West Terschelling.
 Sometimes however, we are docked at the terrain of the shippingcompany Doeksen or at the loading and unloading pier between the marina and the buoyaging service.

-The Willem Jacob is docked at the east of the new causeway, this is the old one.
+The ships are docked at the east of the new causeway, this is the old one.

-The Willem Jacob is usually at the causeway where the big ferry also arrives.
+The Willem Jacob and Minerva dock usually at the causeway where the big ferry also arrives.
 Should we be in the marina, then you will be noticed timely.

-We are usually moored in the northern part of the fishing harbor.
-We are moored in front of restaurant “de Voormalige Noorman”
+The Willem Jacob usually moored in the southern part of the fishing harbor.
+We are moored in front of restaurant “Schierzicht”